xDeimen/IAADPI/README.md

 # MLDAIP
-Machine Learning and Data Anlysis for Industrial Production Labs from my Master's programe
+Machine Learning and Data Analysis for Industrial Production Labs from my Master's programe